-c.
+.
 Review Standards.

-- 1. Professional Engineer.
+- Professional Engineer.
 The storm water runoff system shall be prepared by a professional engineer licensed in the State of Maine. - 2.
-2 and 25 year storm.
-The storm water runoff system shall be designed for a storm of intensity equal to the 2 and 25-year storm.
+2 and 25 year storm, The storm water runoff system shall be designed for a storm of intensity equal to the 2 and 25-year storm.
 No non-storm water structures shall be permitted in areas of the site that flood or surcharge during the 2 and 25-year storm.
-Where state or federal law is more restrictive, such provisions shall

-- Infiltration.
-The storm water runoff system shall maximize to the greatest extent practical the amount of storm water infiltrating on the site during storm events. except that development located in the Town Center District shall design a storm water plan that is consistent with the Town Center Storm water Management Plan, updated September 2015 or most recent version. - Downstream impacts.
+Where state or federal law is more restrictive, such provisions shall supersede this section. - 3.
+Infiltration.
+The storm water runoff system shall maximize to the greatest extent practical the amount of storm water infiltrating on the site during storm events, except that development located in the Town Center District shall design a storm water plan that is consistent with the Town Center Storm water Management Plan, updated September 2015 or most recent version. - 4.
+Downstream impacts.
 The storm water runoff system shall provide for the discharge of storm water from the site without damage to streets and storm water infrastructure, adjacent properties, downstream properties, soils and vegetation.
 When post-development flows exceed pre-development flows, the development shall demonstrate that either (1) storm water runoff will be stored on-site and released at a rate not to exceed pre-development flows or (2) that the storm water runoff system has sufficient capacity to carry the increased flow without adverse impacts.
-Direct discharge to tidally influenced areas shall be considered sufficient - 5.
+Direct discharge to tidally influenced areas shall be considered sufficient capacity to carry increased flow. - 5.
 Upstream flows.
-The storm water runoff system shall be designed to accommodate all existing up stream flows that pass through the site. - System components.
+The storm water runoff system shall be designed to accommodate all existing up stream flows that pass through the site. - 6.
+System components.
 The storm water runoff system shall be completely designed and include built structures and natural channels, technical specifications and design details.
-Where components of the storm water runoff system are located outside of public right-of-way, easements shall be provided to the town for access - Maintenance, A permanent routine maintenance plan shall be prepared for the storm water runoff system.
-The note requiring maintenance of the storm water - Record Drawings.
-The storm water runoff system plans shall include a note that, upon completion of the storm water runoff system installation, a reproducible set of record drawings indicating the storm water runoff system work accomplished and how the record drawings were compiled will be submitted to the Enforcement
+Where components of the storm water runoff system are located outside of public right-of-way, easements shall be provided to the town for access and maintenance. - Maintenance.
+A permanent routine maintenance plan shall be prepared for the storm water runoff system.
+The note requiring maintenance of the storm water runoff system is on the plan.